On the multi-stage shortest path problem under distributional uncertainty: Computational experiments

-obtained from the nominal distribution $\mathbb{Q}^*$; recall that we distinguish between this data set and the data set (\ref{eq: data set}) used for the constraint verification procedure.
-Then the parameters $\Gamma_i$, $i \in N$, are derived from Hoeffding inequality (\ref{eq: hoeffding 2}) with any given confidence level $\eta_i \in (0, 1)$.
-Also, we use Bonferroni's inequality \cite{Birge2011} to provide a required confidence level $\eta \in (0, 1)$ for the ambiguity set $\mathcal{Q}$, i.e., we set $\eta_i = 1 - \frac{1 - \eta}{|N|}$.
+obtained from the nominal distribution $\mathbb{Q}^*$ and Hoeffding inequality (\ref{eq: hoeffding 2}) with some prescribed confidence level $\eta_i \in (0, 1)$.
+Specifically, in view of Bonferroni's inequality \cite{Birge2011}, we set $\eta_i = 1 - \frac{1 - \eta}{|N|}$, $i \in N$, where $\eta \in (0, 1)$ is a required confidence level for the ambiguity set $\mathcal{Q}$.
 For convenience, we report the notations used in our test instances in Table~\ref{tab: parameters}.

-Admittedly, our construction of $\mathcal{Q}$ is somewhat stylized and not without limitations.
-However in Section \ref{subsec: result for different types of networks} it is verified numerically that $z^*_{static} \neq z_{lower}$ in all generated test instances (otherwise, there is no need to apply our multi-stage problem formulation.)
-Also, we do not consider some more involved ambiguity sets as our focus is on the role of the auxiliary distributional constraints~(\ref{eq: list of additional constraints}).
+Summarizing the discussion above, our construction of $\mathcal{Q}$ is somewhat stylized and not without limitations.
+However, in Section \ref{subsec: result for different types of networks} it is verified numerically that $z^*_{static} \neq z_{lower}$ in all generated test instances (otherwise, there is no need to apply our multi-stage problem formulation).
+Furthermore, we do not consider some more involved initial ambiguity sets as our focus is on the role of the auxiliary distributional constraints~(\ref{eq: list of additional constraints}).

-\textbf{Auxiliary constraints.} For simplicity, we suppose that the auxiliary constraints are restricted by the linear expectation constraints of the form (\ref{cons: auxiliary expectation}); some additional results that account the auxiliary constraints (\ref{cons: auxiliary probability}) are relegated to \ref{sec: app}.
-We recall that by Theorem~\ref{theorem 1} the probability constraints (\ref{cons: auxiliary probability}) can be also seen as some individual expectation constraints.
-However the difference between (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) lies in the form of resulting expectation constraints and the data used to verify these constraints; we refer to our discussion in Section~\ref{subsec: constraints form data} and \ref{sec: app}.
+\textbf{Auxiliary constraints.} For simplicity, we suppose that the auxiliary constraints are restricted by the linear expectation constraints of the form (\ref{cons: auxiliary expectation}); some additional results for the auxiliary constraints (\ref{cons: auxiliary probability}) are relegated to \ref{sec: app}.
+We recall that by Theorem~\ref{theorem 1} the probability constraints (\ref{cons: auxiliary probability}) can also be seen as some interval constraints with respect to expected costs.
+However, the difference between (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) lies in the form of resulting expectation constraints and the data used to verify these constraints; we refer to our discussion in Section~\ref{subsec: constraints form data} and~\ref{sec: app}.